hbc/Intro-to-R-extended/lessons/02-functions-and-arguments.md

 ***
 **Exercise**

 1. Suppose we wanted to add a column containing age information for all of our samples in the `metadata` dataframe that we previously created.
 To do this the `cbind` function is very useful.
-Let's investigate how to use the `cbind` function to add the `age` vector below to `metadata`.
+Let's investigate how to use the `cbind` function using R help `?`.
+Add the `age` vector below to `metadata`.
 Name this new dataframe `all_data`.

 	# age vector to add
 	age <- c(4,5,5,5,5,4,5,4,5,5,5,4)